apache/activemq-artemis-console/README.md

 ## Faster plugin development

-You could run `mvn install` or `mvn jetty:run` every time to incrementally develop the `activemq-artemis-extension` frontend project while checking its behaviour in the browser.
+You could run `mvn install` or `mvn jetty:run` every time to incrementally develop the `artemis-extension` frontend project while checking its behaviour in the browser.
 But this is not suitable for running the fast development feedback cycle.

 As shown below, a faster development cycle can be achieved by directly running the `artemis-console-extension`